mailclerk/mailclerk-ruby/README.md

 set it directly on the Mailclerk module:

 ```
-# config/initializers/mailcerk.rb
+# config/initializers/mailclerk.rb
 Mailclerk.api_key = "mc_yourprivatekey"
 ```

 _If you are using version control like git, we strongly recommend storing your production API keys in environmental variables_.

-The default API endpoint is `https://api.mailcerk.app`.
-To change this, you can provide a `MAILCLERK_API_URL` ENV variable or set `Mailclerk.mailcerk_url`.
+The default API endpoint is `https://api.mailclerk.app`.
+To change this, you can provide a `MAILCLERK_API_URL` ENV variable or set `Mailclerk.mailclerk_url`.

 ## Usage